43525/terraform-getting-started/README.md

   - terraform init -backend-config="backend-settings.txt"

 ### Globomantics Scenario and State Manipulation
+As the web app project picks up steam, John from operations would like to make sure that others can collaborate on the infrastructure and that the state data is safeguarded from data loss.

+Storing it on your workstation is not meeting those requirements, so instead, you've agreed to move the state data to an S3 bucket.
+John will provision and configure the bucket for you and provide you with the region, bucket name, and key to use.
+It's up to you to update the configuration to support it and migrate the state data off your workstation.
+You've also decided to use a partial configuration to support future environments.

 State Data Migration
 - Use S3 bucket provided by Ops
 - Migrate existing state data